Meet Our Guides

 - BA in Geography from Humboldt State University

-- Tim speaks Spanish, is married to Emily White-Keating, and has a 22-year-old son; Joshua plays college baseball.
+- Tim speaks Spanish, is married to Emily White-Keating, and has a 23-year-old son; Joshua loves playing college baseball.

 David Cressman